#150: May & Lorne Brown Park

 3530 Vanness Avenue

-A side note for those keeping score at home — you might notice it’s only the second time in the first 100 or so parks we’ve mentioned a basketball court.
-The reason is simple: the city’s basketball courts are generally packed, and when lots of people are in a park, they become a more enjoyable place; a place we’re inclined to say “hey, this is meeting the needs of the community!”
+(A side note for those keeping score at home — you might notice it’s only the second time in the first 100 or so parks we’ve mentioned a basketball court.
+The reason is simple: the city’s basketball courts are generally packed, and when lots of people are in a park, they become a more enjoyable place; a place we’re inclined to say “hey, this is meeting the needs of the community, and thus is a good park!”)

 And basketball courts do that, because it’s an incredibly popular sport these days, much more so than, say, baseball or tennis, for which many Vancouver parks are geared towards.